ljsikuade/react-quizmachine/README.md

 # React Quizmachine
+Note: Question shuffling has been temporarily disable to facilitate testing.

 My first solo encounter with Redux is this history quiz app.
 Using the Open Trivia API I created a quiz that generates questions for a single user and then presents an